JasmineSJYThompson/waifu-maker/README.md

 ## 🎨 Customization

-### Avatar Videos
+### Avatar GIFs
-The avatar uses video files for realistic talking animations:
+The avatar uses GIF files for realistic talking animations:

 - **idle_avatar.png**: Static image shown when not speaking
-- **talking.mp4**: Short talking animation for brief messages (≤10 words)
+- **talking.gif**: Short talking animation for brief messages (≤10 words)
-- **talking_long.mp4**: Longer talking animation for extended messages (>10 words)
+- **talking_long.gif**: Longer talking animation for extended messages (>10 words)

-### Video Selection Logic
+### GIF Selection Logic
-The system automatically chooses the appropriate video based on message length:
+The system automatically chooses the appropriate GIF based on message length:
-- Messages with 10 words or fewer use `talking.mp4`
+- Messages with 10 words or fewer use `talking.gif`
-- Messages with more than 10 words use `talking_long.mp4`
+- Messages with more than 10 words use `talking_long.gif`

 ### Custom Personalities
 Write custom personality descriptions to create unique AI behaviors.
 The personality badge on the avatar will display the detected personality type.